 Elements Organizer comes with Google Maps integration to help you associate photos and videos with the places where they were taken so that searching and organizing becomes easy.

-If the photos and videos you are importing have GPS information, Elements Organizer maintains the location information and automatically places the imported photos and videos on the map in the correct location.
+If the photos that you import have GPS information, Elements Organizer maintains the location information and automatically places the imported photos on the map in the correct location.

-If the photos and videos you are importing don't have GPS information, you can associate the imported photos with places on the map by a simple drag-and-drop or by searching for the places.
+If the photos that you import don't have GPS information, you can associate the imported photos with places on the map by a simple drag-and-drop or by searching for the places.

 Use the Places view to view and organize media files based on the location information.

 An active Internet connection is required for the map functionality to work.

 Elements Organizer displays the media files that don’t have location data in the UnPinned tab of the Places view.
 Media files with location data (for example, photos that were taken through a GPS-enabled device or that you have tagged manually in the Places view) are displayed in the Pinned tab.

 After you have imported your media files, go to the UnPinned tab.
 All the media files that do not have location information are displayed here.

 The Group by Time option is selected by default.
 This option organizes your photographs based on date/time, and makes it easier for you to add location information to media files created within a time range.
 For example, it makes it easier for you to organize photos that might have been taken on your birthday that you celebrated in Hawaii, as you can tag all photographs shot on your birthday with the location of Hawaii.

 You can change the number of tracks displayed by moving the Number of Groups slider.
 Moving the slider to the left (toward Min) groups more media files together across the time these files were created.
 Thus, fewer number of tracks are displayed as you move the slider to the left.
 Similarly, a larger number of tracks are displayed when you move the slider to the right (toward Max).